yxngrbree/personalencryption/README.md

 Decryption Process The user enters an encrypted message.
 The program reads the message in fixed-length chunks.
 Each chunk is translated back to its original character using a decryption dictionary.
 The decrypted message is displayed.
 Code Breakdown

-Encryption Converts each character into a unique symbol sequence.
-Uses multiple if conditions to map characters.

-Decryption Reads the encrypted text in segments.
-Uses a dictionary lookup to reconstruct the original message.
-Potential Improvements ✔️ Fix undefined message variable in encryption. ✔️ Replace multiple if statements with dictionary lookups for efficiency. ✔️ Expand character set to include punctuation and special symbols. ✔️ Improve handling of variable-length encrypted sequences.

 Usage
 Run the script and follow the on-screen instructions: